Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.UI.Angular/README.md

 1. Download the repository
 2. Open a PowerShell window and Navigate to the UI folder C:\projects\Ed-Fi-Buzz\UI\
-3. Open PowerShell as an "Administrator" and run npm install
+3. Open PowerShell as an "Administrator" and run yarn install
-4. In the same Powershell window type "ng serve"
+4. Duplicate the [environment.example.json](src/assets/environment.example.json) file, and rename the copy to environment.json, then replace its contents with the correct values for your environment
-5. Open a browser (Chrome) and navigate to http://localhost:4200/
+5. In the same Powershell window type "yarn start"
-6. Others???
+6. Open a browser (Chrome) and navigate to http://localhost:4200/

 ```PowerShell
 C:\temp\ed-fi\> .\BinaryInstall.ps1